henrytien/henry-notes/How to learning/learning tip.md

     1. When your friend solves a problem that you couldn’t solve, you’ll listen to their answer and say “I kind of get it.”
 Not good enough.﻿

 ## How to Take Notes in Class: The 5 Best Methods - College Info Geek
+The Outline
-the Cornell Method
+For Review:The Cornell Method
-flow notes
+Holistic: Flow Notes
 mind-map

 ## How to Take Faster Notes - College Info Geek
 simple words